-In June of 2021, the winner of the 1st Financial Bank USA Financial Goals Scholarship is Xueying!
+We are excited to announce the June 2021 winner of the 1st Financial Bank USA Financial Goals Scholarship is Xueying!
 Congratulations!

 "Words cannot describe how grateful I am to be selected as the June scholarship recipient.
 Thank you, 1st Financial Bank USA, for supporting students through higher education and promoting healthy money management in young adults.
 As a first-generation college student, I recognize the importance of education and developing smart financial habits early; I hope my essay will inspire others to expand their financial literacy.
 With this scholarship, I can focus on my passion for medicine.
 Hats off to those making the effort toward their educational or financial goals, and cheers to future financial success!" - Xueying Z.